thepeergroup/aspen/README.md

 Aspen accepts three different types of matchers: numeric, string, and nodes.
 We've already seen nodes.

+__Node matchers__  we've already used, and they come in the form of `(Label variable_name)`.
+If you type any word starting with an uppercase letter, that's the label that will be applied.
+Node matchers capture nodes in all three forms, so write them however you'd like—full form, default-attribute form, or short form!

+__Numeric matchers__ will match typical (US) formats of numbers, including:

+- `1` (integer)
+- `0.000001` (float)
+- `100,000,000.00` (float)

-__Numeric matchers__ will match typical (US) formats of numbers, including: 1, 0.000001, 100,000,000.00.
-Any numeric type (even if it has commas and periods) will be converted to numbers.
+For convenience, any numeric type (even if it has commas!) will be converted to numbers.
 Whole numbers will be converted to integers, and anything with a decimal point will be converted to floats.

 __String matchers__ will match anything in double-quotes.
 (Please don't use single quotes, as Aspen doesn't support them yet.
 [Help fix this issue.](https://github.com/beechnut/aspen/issues/6))